-The end of September is my favourite time for mountain photography.
-The Alps are often veiled in mists in autumn, and with the sun not that high in the sky anymore, the light is much softer too.
+The end of September is my favorite time for mountain photography.
+The Alps are often veiled in mists in autumn.
+And with the sun not that high in the sky anymore, the light is much softer too.

 Mountains are among the most remote places on the planet.
 This is why it is worth the effort to consider mountain photography at night.
 Hardly any artificial light reaches the peaks, so the night sky is pure and dotted with stars.

-Start with a 14 mm lens and camera settings like f/2.8, 25 seconds at ISO 6400 for spectacular results on a clear, moonless night.
+Start with a 14mm lens and camera settings like f/2.8, 25 seconds, and ISO 6400 for spectacular results on a clear, moonless night.
 If it’s too bright, lower the ISO first.

-Nothing is as frustrating as having to hurry to your location in the fading light with the premise of still having to find an interesting foreground.
+Nothing is as frustrating as having to hurry to your location in the fading light while having to find an interesting foreground.